 Communications Privacy

 WIGGWIGG is a zero-knowledge platform.
-We wish we could check less of your communications, but telecommunications laws require certain safety checks.
+We wish we could check less of your communications, but telecommunications regulations require certain safety checks.
 Here's exactly what we must do--and how we minimize data collection.

 Not Our Choice

-Canadian (CRTC) and US (FCC) telecommunications laws require all phone service providers to check for safety issues.
+Canadian (CRTC) and US (FCC) telecommunications regulations require all phone service providers to check for safety issues.
 This isn't optional--carriers will block services that don't comply.

 Prevent Illegal Content